-The companies that have a foothold in India are largely headquartered on the continents of North America, Europe, Asia, and Australia.
+The companies that have a foothold in India are largely headquartered in the US, China, Britain, Russia, Japan, South Korea, Germany, France, Canada, Australia, Singapore, Switzerland… basically the most powerful nations from North America, Europe, Asia, and Australasia.

 Take any industry, for example.
 From everyday confectionary stuff to fashionable clothes to defence equipment to social media apps, the recolonisation of India by foreign corporate players is underway full steam.

 Note that our state governments, our central government, our civil officials, and our politicians are free from direct control by foreign governments.
-But control and access to our economy – to our collective financial wealth – is mostly in the hands of foreign multinational companies that are here to recolonise us.
+But control and access to our economy – to our collective financial wealth – is mostly in the hands of foreign multinational companies that are steadily recolonising us.